MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/install_files_manifests/influxdb/readme.md

 * Verifying that InfluxDB installed properly
 * Doing an upgrade in Rancher where I simply changed the image version from 2.3.0 to 2.7.4 in the values.yaml file.

 So far, I haven't encountered any issues.
-That being said, given that this is an unofficial use or upgrade at your own risk.
+That being said, given that this is an unofficial updatate, use at your own risk.

+There is a pull request to address the issue that you can follow [here](https://github.com/influxdata/helm-charts/pull/536).

 #### InfluxDB Setup Instructions